Skip to main content

 To legally protect your organization and set the right expectations, it’s vital to establish robust contracts and agreements that clearly outline every security aspect of your cooperation with third parties.

-Consider signing service-level agreements (SLAs) to determine who’s responsible for what in ensuring your mutual cybersecurity.
-Document everything: what kinds of sensitive information your third-party vendor can access and store, what security precautions they should take to protect that data, what compliance requirements they must follow, how often they should perform security audits, and so on.
+Consider signing service-level agreements (SLAs) to determine your own and your vendors’ responsibilities in ensuring your mutual cybersecurity.
+Document everything: the kinds of sensitive information your third-party vendor can access and store, security precautions they should take to protect that data, compliance requirements to follow, frequency of security audits, and so on.

 3. Establish cybersecurity policies

 Set clear cybersecurity rules for third-party vendors and your employees cooperating with them.
-Develop an internal policy that clarifies the responsibilities of each party and outlines standard actions for different procedures and cases.
+Develop an internal policy that clarifies each party’s responsibilities and outlines standard actions for different procedures and cases.
 And make sure to familiarize both your employees and your subcontractors with these rules.

-Additionally, you can implement a vendor management policy (VMP) that is specifically designed to guide you in mitigating third-party risks within your IT infrastructure.
+Additionally, you can implement a vendor management policy (VMP) designed specifically to guide you in mitigating third-party risks within your IT infrastructure.
 A VMP describes how to identify and manage third parties carrying potential risks.

 4. Limit third-party access

-If you grant third parties access to your IT infrastructure to provide them with some information or let them perform their services, do it wisely.
-Use the principle of least privilege as the basis of your access management, giving your third-party users the minimum level of access.
-By restricting access to only what’s essential to perform a specific task, you’ll reduce the risk of unauthorized third-party activity and potential security breaches.
+If you grant third parties access to your IT infrastructure to provide them with information or let them perform their services, do it wisely.
+Base your access management strategy on the principle of least privilege, giving third-party users the minimum level of access.
+Restricting access to what’s essential to perform a specific task will reduce the risk of unauthorized third-party activity and potential security breaches.

 Consider deploying a privileged access management (PAM) solution to make sure that only legitimate users can access your company’s sensitive information.
 Two-factor authentication (2FA) tools or continuous authentication solutions can also secure your critical accounts even if user credentials get stolen.
-When choosing an access management solution, give preference to those that can generate one-time passwords and put time limits on third-party access.
+When choosing an access management solution, opt for one that can generate one-time passwords and put time limits on third-party access.

 Privileged Access Management with Syteca